urbanslug/liteseq/README.md

 gfa_free(gfa);
 ```

-See [`examples/example.c`](./examples/example.c) for more detailed usage.
+See [`examples/example.c`](./examples/example.c) for a more detailed example.

 ## Contributing
 Contributions, bug reports, and feature requests are welcome.
-Please open an issue or a pull request on GitHub.
+Please open an issue or a pull request here on GitHub.

 ## License
 MIT